Plan Your Holiday Party in Saratoga

-Here we go again...holiday party planning time is just around the corner!
-Throwing a holiday party is all about fun...friends and family, festive decorations, and joyous time spent together.
+Here we go again - holiday party planning time is just around the corner!
+Throwing a holiday party is all about fun, festive decorations, and joyous times spent with loved ones.
 If you experience anxiety or get nervous when it comes to making sure everyone has a good time, relax!
 With a little bit of organization and a few unique ideas, making memories at your party is easy!

 Many local restaurants, hotels and other meeting venues would provide an elegant backdrop to your holiday party.
 Some will host parties as small as 10 people!
 With all the hustle and bustle around the holidays, many party planners love the idea of having someone else handle the food, the decor, and the cleanup.
 Or if you would prefer, you can host an elegant party in your home.
 Choosing the right venue can make all the difference for the atmosphere you want to create for your holiday party.

-Invitations set the tone for your get-together before anything else.
-Be creative with them, and as clear as possible about the start and end time, dress code required (if any), and be sure they get out two to three weeks before so your guests have time to plan ahead.
+Invitations set the tone for your get together before anything else.
+Be creative with them, and as clear as possible about the start and end time, dress code required (if any), and be sure they get out two to three weeks beforehand so your guests have time to plan ahead.

 For the Saratoga holiday season, candles and white lights are an inexpensive and elegant way to play up any theme!
-Natural greens, seasonal fruits and vegetables and ribbon create simply stunning centerpieces or wreaths, and grace your mantle like nothing else.
-Inexpensive tea lights and candles are always a good bet for setting an elegant and festive mood.
+Natural greens, seasonal fruits and vegetables, and a beautiful ribbon can create simply stunning centerpieces or wreaths, and grace your mantle like nothing else.
+Inexpensive tea lights and candles are always a good bet for setting an elegant and festive mood.!

-Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors' dourves ready to go!
-Whether you're planning to offer a more substantial menu or intend to stick to simple fare, put out several cheese platters, each a little different: some with fruit, baguettes and a delicious spread, some with crackers, apples and mustard.
+Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors' d'oeuvres ready to go!
+Whether you're planning to offer a more substantial menu or intend to stick to simple fare, put out several cheese platters, each a little different: some with fruit, baguettes, and a delicious spread, and some with crackers, apples, and mustard.